priyanka27m/Statistical-Data-Analysis/README.md

 # Statistical-Data-Analysis
 Statistical Data Analysis - Household Finance and Consumption of Italian Households

-# SDA Project - Understanding Household Finances
+# SDA Project - Understanding Household Finance and Consumption of Italian Households

 ## About
 This project explores household financial data to uncover patterns in income, spending, and assets using data analysis.